Sinf-e-Aahan: Episodes 16 – 20

-Kiran watches a distraught Usama coming back from PMA and asks him what happened to which he doesn’t reply.
+Kiran watches a distraught Usama coming back from PMA and asks him what happened to which he doesn't reply.
 Usama thinks it is time for him to have a heart-to-heart talk with Kiran about Taimur whether she likes it or not.
-He relates the entire story of the last military campaign in which he & Taimur were action on the battlefront together, and how having been shot in the chest by terrorists, he breathed his last in Usama’s arms, requesting him to take care of his family as a gesture of his love & friendship for him.
-After hearing this, Kiran is convinced of Usama’s commitment to her and she lays her arms around him.
+He relates the entire story of the last military campaign in which he and Taimur were action on the battlefront together, and how having been shot in the chest by terrorists, he died in Usama's arms, requesting him to take care of his family as a gesture of his love and friendship for him.
+After hearing this, Kiran is convinced of Usama's commitment to her and she lays her arms around him.

 Finally come the days of the Annual PMA rifle shooting contest.
-After each failing shooter is dismissed, the third day begins with only 2 champions – Subuk (Pariwesh’s Village landlord’s son) and Pariwesh herself.
-After Pariwesh wins the contest, Subuk tells his father (the village landlord) that Jamal’s daughter Pariwesh is in every way superior and better at rifle shooting than himself and that she & her family deserve honour & respect.
-When the LCs return home after the rifle shooting contest, the village landlord visits Jamal’s house to meet Pariwesh.
-The landlord praises Pariwesh & returns the ownership deed of Jamal’s land back to Pariwesh as a symbol of the respect & honour she has gained in his eyes.
+After each failing shooter is dismissed, the third day begins with only two champions – Subuk (Pariwesh's Village landlord's son) and Pariwesh herself.
+After Pariwesh wins the contest, Subuk tells his father (the village landlord) that Jamal's daughter Pariwesh is in every way superior and better at rifle shooting than himself and that she and her family deserve honour and respect.
+When the LCs return home after the rifle shooting contest, the village landlord visits Jamal's house to meet Pariwesh.
+The landlord praises Pariwesh and returns the ownership deed of Jamal's land back to Pariwesh as a symbol of the respect and honour she has gained in his eyes.
 He also rewards her with an assault rifle as a gift.